 One would get a similar contrast matrix by calling

 contr.treatment(4).
 Note that such contrasts are not orthogonal to the Intercept and thus are not pure contrasts in standard LM Theory.
 Also note that some software doesn’t take the first level as the baseline, but instead choose the last one.
 It is the case for SAS at least.
-If we’re interested in getting the same result as SAS, we can either relevel the factor, specify which level to consider as the baseline (option base in
+If we’re interested in getting the same result as SAS, we can either relevel the factor, specify which level to consider as the baseline (option

 contr.treatment(), or simply use the wrapper function